hans-thomas/valravn/docs/content/docs/Use case/_index.md

 ## Routing

-It's recommended to define your routes in separate files and name the files as your namespaces. so i create a `php` file in `routes/app` directory named `blog.php`. then, we should register our new file in `app.php`.
+It's recommended to define your routes in separate files and name the files equals to your namespaces.
+So, I create a `php` file in `routes/app` directory named `blog.php`. then, the Valravn will register the route file automatically.
+However, You can register the route files by your own.
+To do so, Set the `REGISTER_ROUTES` env to false and then register the route file like below:

 ```php
 // bootstrap/app.php